 Made popular by guitar legend and virtuoso Chet Atkins, the Gretsch 6120 is a mighty fine instrument.
 When you plug-in your Gretsch 6120, you can know that other notable players used the same guitar including Eddie Cochran, Duane Eddy, George Harrison, Setphen Stills, Neil young, and Brian Setzer among many others.

-Gretsch Guitars G6136T White Falcon with Bigsby
+Gretsch Guitars G6136T White Falcon

 Fender's partnership with Gretsch helped improve their current production guitars and made sure that all their re-issues are vintage-correct.
 This includes the Gretsch G6136T White Falcon which sports the same 1959 style, Bigsby, arched top and gold-sparkle binding.